olivsoft/BlindMan/README.md

 # BlindMan
 The ultimate Android game!

-Source code for my android game.
-Very simple, idea dates back to late 1970ies!
+A nice little game, the original idea of which dates back to late 1970ies.
-The original code was developed on a Commodore 64 with an 80 x 25 screen in Basic.
+I developed the very first version on a Commodore 64 with an 80 x 25 screen in Basic.

-All firther information including links for download on www.olivsoft.ch.
+For all further information including links for download, see www.olivsoft.ch.